A CRO Guide for Marketers

 Your customers’ response and, of course, trends in your business goals should drive your CRO efforts.
 However, there are a few best practices that any CRO team should follow:

-- Always have your ideas, assumptions backed by data, and test them before making any changes to your website.
+- Always have your ideas, and assumptions backed by data, and test them before making any changes to your website.

 - Utilize the ICE model to prioritize and rank your CRO strategies as discussed in the above sections.